How the repayments work

 See your rates bill for actual dates each year.

-If you sign up for direct debit, the assistance is included in your payments.
+If you sign up for direct debit, the assistance repayment and interest charges are included in your rate payments.

 This table is a guide only and will give you an idea of your repayments.
 There are many variables that influence your repayment amounts.
 The increase in your rates will not start until 1 July.